 Here’s the ultimate guide on things to do with kids in Singapore.

-Gardens, Playgrounds and Outdoor Activities
+Gardens, Playgrounds and Outdoor Activities in Singapore

 There are so many free and cheap things to do with kids in Singapore, that gardens and outdoor playgrounds are a great place to start.
 I find even playground hopping between HDB playgrounds keeps things interesting for the kids.
 When it comes to Singapore’s best playgrounds, here are our favourites.

 Marine Cove at East Coast Park has a playground so big, you child’s mouth literally drop.
 After the initial shock, they’ll be good for many hours running around and trying the different obstacles and games.
 Not only is this outdoor playground huge, it also has areas for kids of all ages including a fenced in toddler area and challenging obstacles for the older kids to discover.
 Best of all, nearby dining options are well priced ranging from fast food to a café to local fare.